 California Hotel Deals

 California has plenty of cool and quirky hotels, as well as all the big chains you’d expect.
-I’ve found that using Booking.com, Agoda.com or Hotels Combined can be really useful for finding last-minute deals.
+I’ve found that using one of the major hotel booking engines can be really useful for finding last-minute deals.

 Greystone Hotels operate throughout California with boutique hotel options in most major cities.
 A private company started back in 1995 (with one hotel in San Diego, CA), Greystone has grown into a family of 12 west coast hotel properties made up of both “California Independent Boutique Hotels,” as well as some “branded” (or chain affiliated) properties.

 Follow @travelsofadam on Instagram for more travel tips!